Charles Kramer (attorney)

+Life and family

 Kramer was born in Brooklyn in 1916.
-He graduated from St. John's University School of Law and established the Manhattan law firm of Kramer, Dillof, Tessel, Duffy & Moore in 1949.
+He graduated from St. John's University School of Law in 1937.

-Kramer wrote or co-wrote four books on medical malpractice, and co-authored a monthly column in the New York Law Journal on medical malpractice.
-Kramer was a director of the New York State Trial Lawyers Association, a fellow of the International Academy of Trial Lawyers, and a member of the Inner Circle of Advocates.
-He served as president of the Laurelton Jewish Center in Queens.
+His son, Daniel (born c.
+1952), also became a lawyer, and was later recognized for representing more compensation claims pro bono on behalf of 9/11 victims over a three-year period, than any other attorney or firm for victims who filed claims to the Victims Compensation Fund.

-Charles Kramer was an avid art collector and donated five large and highly important collections of prints to the Metropolitan Museum of Art (Picasso linocuts), the Tel Aviv Museum of Art (surrealist prints; self-portraits; Munch) and the Israel Museum (M.C.
-Escher).
+An avid art collector, Kramer donated five large collections, notably Picasso linocut prints to the Metropolitan Museum of Art; Edvard Munch's surrealist prints and self-portraits to the Tel Aviv Museum of Art; and works by M.C.
+Escher to the Israel Museum.

 He died on March 23, 1988, at Mount Sinai Medical Center in Manhattan, of a heart attack, at age 72.
 At the time of his death he lived in Whitestone, Queens.
-He was survived by his wife, a son, two daughters, a sister, and six grandchildren.
+He was survived by his wife, son, two daughters, a sister, and six grandchildren.